Denton ISD looking to open virtual campus with dedicated teachers and principals

 Denton ISD took large strides toward the construction of two drastically different campuses during this week’s regular school board meeting.

-Board members on Tuesday unanimously approved the guaranteed maximum construction price of $27.6 million for Elementary #25 in the Sandbrock housing development — but they also received an early briefing on plans for an entirely virtual campus.
+Board members on Tuesday unanimously approved the guaranteed maximum construction price of $27.6 million for Elementary School No. 25 in the Sandbrock Ranch housing development east of Krugerville — but they also received an early briefing on plans for an entirely virtual campus.

-The virtual campus would boast dedicated, online-only teachers, as well as its own principal, and DISD officials say they hope to see it online in time for the start of the 2021-22 school year.
+The virtual campus would boast dedicated, online-only teachers, as well as its own principal, and Denton ISD officials say they hope to see it online in time for the start of the 2021-22 school year.

 Superintendent Jamie Wilson, addressing board members Tuesday, was clear the online academy would be a distinct K-8 campus.
 He said officials thought they could handle high schoolers with existing virtual options.